Anxiety Attacks vs Panic Attacks: What They Are, and Are They Different?

 • Easily startled

-Anxiety Attacks vs Panic Attacks: What is a Panic Attack?
+Anxiety Attacks vs Panic Attacks: What Is a Panic Attack?

 Panic attacks are sudden, as compared to anxiety attacks.
 They come suddenly and abruptly and are filled with an intense fear that overwhelms the affected person.
 Some uncomfortable physical attributes accompanying a panic attack are breathlessness, nausea, and increased heart rate.